Convergence rates for regularized unbalanced optimal transport: the discrete case: Discrete unbalanced optimal transport

-where \(\phi_\infty'\stackrel{\text{def}}{=}\lim_{t\to\infty}\phi(t)/t\) is the recession constant. \end{definition} \begin{remark} The choice of considering a general function \(\F\) instead of the Csiszàr divergence is motivated by the fact that one can also consider variational problems given by the sum of an optimal transport term and a congestion on the marginal.
-For this reason, in the following, we are going to make assumptions only on the function \(\F\) that one can easily translate as assumptions on the entropy function \(\phi\) when \(\F(\cdot)=\mathrm{D}_\phi(\cdot \vert q)\). \end{remark}
+where \(\phi_\infty'\defeq\lim_{t\to\infty}\phi(t)/t\) is the recession constant at infinity. \end{definition} \begin{remark} The choice of considering a general function \(\F\) instead of a Csiszàr divergence is motivated by the fact that one may also want to consider variational problems given by the sum of an optimal transport term and a congestion on the marginals, which are not Csiszàr divergences.
+All assumptions that we make on $\F$ can easily be translated as assumptions on the entropy function \(\phi\) when \(\F(\cdot)=\mathrm{D}_\phi(\cdot \vert q)\) and $(\mu, \nu) = q \succ 0$.
+In that case \myref{H0} and \myref{Hdom} are equivalent to the following: \begin{enumerate}[(H$'_1$),start=0] \item $\phi$ is a proper convex lower semi-continuous functions; \item[\mylabel{Hdom'}{(H$'_{\domain}$)}] there exists $\alpha > 0$ such that $\phi(\alpha) < +\infty$. \end{enumerate} \end{remark}